-The consolidated financial statements are presented in Canadian dollars.
-The functional currency of the Corporation and its subsidiaries are measured using the principal currency of the primary economic environment in which each entity operates.
-The functional currency of the Corporation and 1124467 B.C.
-Ltd. is the Canadian dollar, and the functional currency of Chakana Resources S.A.C. is the Peruvian Sol.
+The consolidated financial statements are presented in Canadian dollars ("CDN").
+The functional currency of the Corporation and its subsidiary is measured using the principal currency of the primary economic environment in which each entity operates.
+The functional currency of the Corporation is the Canadian dollar, and the functional currency of Chakana Resources S.A.C. is the Peruvian Sol ("Sol").